To apply for a teaching license in the state of Ohio you must have

-As the time comes to register, please consider the following recommendations:
+As the time comes to register for the exams, please consider the following recommendations:

 - Complete methods (EDUC 3200, 3420, 3700 or equivalent in the academic department) before taking the Assessment of Professional Knowledge test.

-- Those applying for licensure during the summer should complete the testing series during the spring of that same year to allow ample score report processing time.
+- Those applying for a license during the summer should complete the testing series during the spring of that same year to allow ample processing time for the score reports.

 Test information documents are available below.